Identification in the digital age

 Official proof of identity lies in the core of society; it determines who is eligible to receive a grant, or a loan, who gets to visit the hospital, or who gets to vote during local and national elections.
 Today, identification processes have become more formal: rules define the nation’s membership or community.
 This also comes with a variety of duties and benefits.

 The ability to prove one’s identity is the basis for participation in daily life—lack of identification and, therefore, verification disadvantages both individuals and governments.
 Government agencies won’t implement programs effectively, such as pensions.
 Citizens can’t claim those benefits without proving who they are.

 The need for proper identification is not new.
 From the earliest times, countries registered births and deaths to keep up with changes in their population.
 Much of the efforts now go towards digital identity systems.
 This can be a radical change from traditional approaches for governments.
 Digital identity infrastructures are developed with the user’s needs in mind.
 They will need continuous technical support and adjustments but are prone to risks such as lack of privacy and possible exclusion.

 What makes you, you

-A person’s identity can consist of various attributes, including biographic data such as name, gender, age and biometric data such as a fingerprint or iris scan.
-When this data is collected and verified, this answers the question ‘who are you?’ and can be used to identify someone.
-Together with credentials issued, such as a unique ID number, these attributes can be used to authenticate citizens: ‘are you who you claim to be?’
+A person’s identity can consist of various attributes, including biographic data such as name, gender, and age and biometric data such as a fingerprint or iris scan.
+When this data is collected and verified, this answers the question, ‘who are you?’ and can be used to identify someone.
+With credentials issued, such as a unique ID number, these attributes can be used to authenticate citizens: ‘are you who you claim to be?’

 Modern identification systems combine three factors: